jhess/jhess/README.md

 - 🔧 Work in the Biotechnology instrument industry currently
 - 🤖 Work with AI agents and open-source tools for deep learning
-- Back-end; ML training, inference, deployment; full-stack
+- C# Back-end; Python/PyTorch/Ray ML training, inference, deployment; full-stack (some

 ---